 Mitch Borden

-Permian Basin Reporter & ProducerMitch first picked up a microphone as a radio producer in Nome, Alaska.
-There he did everything from covering the Iditarod to hosting the morning music show.
-After his time in the north, he was hooked on radio.
-So, he attended the Transom Story Workshop to hone his skills and then returned to the 49th state to work as a reporter in Kodiak and Bristol Bay.
+Permian Basin Reporter & All Things Considered HostMitch first picked up a microphone as a radio producer in Nome, Alaska.
+There he did everything from covering the Iditarod to crafting sound rich features about life in rural Alaska.
+After his time in the north, he was hooked on radio and journalism — leading him to pursue a career in public media.

 When he’s not covering the news you’ll probably find him wandering around with his camera and a cup of coffee.